Homemade Potato Skins

 • Red Skinned Potatoes (small and large)

-The best recipe starts with the best and most delicious ingredients.
 In the case of potato skins, the Russet potato is hands down the best potato to use.

 When choosing Russet potatoes, pick ones that are firm all the way around, don’t have any mushy part and have a tan coloring.
 Avoid ones that are green or have a greenish coloring just below the skin.